AlexFigar/alexfigar.github.io/content/posts/Sci-Fi Crate Animation.md

 ![](/lootbox/set.jpg)
 ## Blocking
 A little test animation in Blender's realtime renderer, Eevee.
-Given that I was going to use Cycles for the final animation and darkened the scene to better see the reflections and indirect lighting.
-I added some volumetric fog and the spotlights.
+Given that I was going to use Cycles for the final animation I darkened the scene to better see the reflections and indirect lighting before added some volumetric fog and the spotlights.
 <video width= 100% src="/lootbox/blocking.mp4" controls> </video>

 ---